kjell/mcn-2020-git-haiku/index.md

-This is the new line
+Silent the old town
-A frog jumps in -
+in your brief sweet waters
-Seasoned with petals
+Cherry-blossoms